MicrosoftDocs/dynamics-365-intelligent-order-management/topics/manual-order-orchestration.md

 ## Manually cancel rows on the Order products page

-To manually cancel one or more rows on the **Order products** page, follow these steps.
+To manually cancel one or more rows on the **Order products** page, follow these steps:

 1. Go to **Sales order**, and then select the **Order product** rows that you want to cancel.
 1. Select **Cancel**.
 The status of the selected **Order product** rows is changed to **Canceled**.
 Any **Order product** rows that are already in fulfillment or that have already been delivered will be locked for editing as defined by the order state.

 ## Determine when an account is on credit hold

-To determine when a customer account is on credit hold, follow these steps.
+To determine when a customer account is on credit hold, follow these steps:

 1. Go to **Account \> Accounting tab \> On hold status**.
 1. If the **On hold status** field is set to any value other than **No**, the customer is on credit hold.